 Can this be handled remotely?

-Many first reviews can start remotely if documents, dates and authority papers are shared clearly.
+The first review can often start remotely if passport pages, entry-exit records, fine receipts, notices and authority documents are shared clearly.